DEBT RELIEF LAW CENTER

 Stop The Harassment!

 One of the reasons people file for bankruptcy is to get a "discharge."
-A discharge is a Court order that states that you do not have to pay most of your debts.
-Some debts cannot be discharged.
+A discharge is a Court order that states that you do not have to pay most of your debts such as credit cards, personal loans, medical bills and judgments.
+However, some debts cannot be discharged.
 For example, you cannot discharge debts for:

 In order to qualify for a Chapter 7 Bankruptcy, you must pass a "means test."